 The 13 active position players are usually two catchers, six infielders, and five outfielders.
 The stats are built around the average of the player’s best three consecutive seasons.

 The National Baseball Hall of Fame gives us a good start here.
-Cooperstown gives us Ted Williams, Wade Boggs, Fred Lynn, Cy Young, Pedro Martinez, Bobby Doerr, Joe Cronin, Jim Rice, Jimmy Collins, Harry Hooper, and Carl Yastrzemski.
+Cooperstown gives us Ted Williams, Wade Boggs, Cy Young, Pedro Martinez, Bobby Doerr, Joe Cronin, Jim Rice, Jimmy Collins, Harry Hooper, and Carl Yastrzemski.

 The Hall of Fame gives us 10 of our 40-man roster, and WAR (Wins Above Replacement), a great stat for looking at the all-around contribution to a team for both hitters and pitchers, can help us with the rest.
 We get lots of help here, as in order we find:

-Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Rico Petrocelli, Reggie Smith, and Dom DiMaggio.
+Dwight Evans, David Ortiz, Dustin Pedroia, Mookie Betts, Nomar Garciaparra, Rico Petrocelli, Reggie Smith, Dom DiMaggio, and Fred Lynn.

 Mo Vaughn and J.D.
-Martinez get consideration for their somewhat short but brilliant stint in Boston, as do Xander Bogaerts and Rafael Devers who have been brilliant in their first couple of seasons.
+Martinez get consideration for their somewhat short but brilliant stints in Boston, as do Xander Bogaerts and Rafael Devers who have been outstanding in their first couple of seasons.
 Without Fisk, the Red Sox are light on legendary catchers, so Jason Varitek, Rich Gedman, Jarrod Saltalamacchia and Sammy White are all in play here.